1rhino2/UDP-Flood/README.md

 - Each packet is sent after a brief, randomized delay to simulate realistic network traffic.
 - Progress is displayed for every 100 packets sent.

-## Disclaimer

-This software is intended solely for authorized testing and educational purposes.
-The author assumes no responsibility for misuse or any consequences resulting from unauthorized activity.

 ## License